 The upside of Tinder is that it’s free.
 The downside is you get what you pay for, which is not a lot of guidance or helpful features.
 The free membership includes swiping (duh) and chatting with mutual matches, but not much else.

-You have to upgrade to Tinder Plus or Tinder Gold to get the good stuff, like unlimited likes, a monthly profile boost, and five Super Likes a day.
+You have to upgrade to Tinder Plus or Tinder Gold to get the good stuff, such as unlimited likes, a monthly profile boost, and five Super Likes a day.
 Paid members can also swipe around the world, not just in their location.

-Juts be warned, some Tinder users say the paid perks are worth the cost.
+Just be warned, some Tinder users say the paid perks are not worth the cost.
 “SuperLikes don’t make a difference, in my opinion,” said Reason3HateApp on iTunes.
 “This app has a one-size-fits-all appeal that works for most in a certain demographic.”

 You can chat with matches and find a date for free on Tinder, and that alone is often enough to tempt singles to choose this app over more quality-driven alternatives.